Gov. Kemp says Georgia’s vaccine expansion could happen sooner than expected

 Georgia Emergency Management Agency said around 400,000 Georgians requested a vaccine at one of the state’s nine mass vaccination sites.
 GEMA/HS Director Captain Chris Stallings said the timeline for how long the mass sites will stay open is dependent on demand.

-“You know our sites that we set up in Atlanta on Wednesday are, they’re jam-packed.
-I mean they’ve booked up really the whole rest of the week and we haven’t really seen that in the southern part of the state,” Kemp described explaining some cities, like Savannah, are not seeing the same number of people signing up to schedule a vaccine appointment.
+“You know, our sites that we set up in Atlanta on Wednesday are, they’re jam-packed.
+I mean they’ve booked up really the whole rest of the week, and we haven’t really seen that in the southern part of the state,” Kemp said, explaining some cities like Savannah are not seeing the same number of people signing up to schedule a vaccine appointment.

-Mayor Van Johnson encouraged community members to utilize the resources now available––pointing to the amount of people who are eligible under the state’s vaccine requirements.
+Mayor Van Johnson encouraged community members to utilize the resources now available––pointing to the number of people who are eligible under the state’s vaccine requirements.

 Kemp said the state’s supply could increase up to 20 percent in the next few weeks.

-“I’m very optimistic, I can see the light at the end of the tunnel but the only way we get there is if people come get the vaccine,” Kemp said urging people to go to Chatham County’s mass drive-thru site even if they don’t live in the county.
+“I’m very optimistic.
+I can see the light at the end of the tunnel, but the only way we get there is if people come get the vaccine,” the governor said, urging people to go to Chatham County’s mass drive-thru site even if they don’t live in the county.